 The infrastructure agent uses the hostname to uniquely identify each server.
 To avoid inaccurate metrics from combining multiple servers under a single hostname, make sure that each monitored server has a unique hostname.

-localhost are not reported: it's a default name and inherently non-unique.
+localhostare not reported because this is a default name and inherently non-unique.

 The infrastructure agent requires these permissions: